nowikat/nowikat/README.md

 ## About me 👩‍💻

-I am an accountant with 8 years of experience who decided to switch to the IT industry.
+I am a QA Engineer with 8 years of experience in accounting, now fully focused on the IT industry.
+Software testing, especially automation, has become my primary area of interest.

-Software testing is a field that has intrigued me the most.
-I am especially fascinated by the possibilities of automation.
-My professional experience will be particularly valuable in testing accounting software or payment applications.
-Currently, I am fulfilling my role as a QA tester in a volunteer capacity at the Norwegian startup [Pletly](https://pletly.com).
+Currently, I volunteer as a QA tester at the Norwegian startup Pletly, where I am responsible for both manual and automated testing of web and mobile applications that facilitate communication between parents of individuals with disabilities and social care workers.
+My work includes identifying bugs, enhancing user experience, and ensuring high software quality.

+In addition to manual testing, I am learning to write automated tests using Cypress in TypeScript, further expanding my skills in test automation.

-Moreover, I'm interested in AI-based applications, especially those for language learning due to my background in English Philology.
-My dream job is to work on developing such applications!
+I am also passionate about AI-based applications, particularly for language learning, drawing on my background in English Philology.
+My dream is to contribute to the development of such innovative solutions!

 ## Courses
 **GOIT - QA Manual**💻